JaneliaSciComp/ossi-website/CONTRIBUTING.md

 cd YOUR-REPOSITORY-NAME
 ```

-2. Type the below two commands in the terminal - the first command installs dependencies and the second starts the local server and opens it automatically in your default web browswer.
+2. Type the below two commands in the terminal - the first command directs npm to install dependencies specific to the repo and the second starts the local server and opens it automatically in your default web browswer.

 ```
 npm install